• Skip to main content

 One of a couple of book cafés in town that are all the more appreciated since Monument Books closed at the start of the pandemic (the other is New Leaf across the river), you can happily spend an hour or two here sipping, nibbling and browsing, all the while knowing that money spent is going to a fund managed by the on-site staff that provides education scholarships to disadvantaged young Cambodians and supports the work of reputable local NGOs.

 You can also be confident that the coffee is good.
-Footprints has produced a National Cambodian Barista competition finalist in manager Pheakdey Yon.
+Footprint has produced a National Cambodian Barista competition finalist in manager Pheakdey Yon.
 Alongside the coffee, juices, smoothies, teas, and coffees, there are generous all day breakfasts, snacks and lunch favourites, from eggs Florentine and three eggs omelettes to cheese toasties and salads, including a fantastic Cambodian green mango and smoked fish salad.
 Footprints Cafe, Street 26, Wat Bo Village.

 Dialogue